imronuke/ADPRES/docs/install.md

 Then you can download the [ADPRES zip files](https://github.com/imronuke/ADPRES) from Github.

-After you install g95 and download ADPRES, go to the [src folder](https://github.com/imronuke/ADPRES/tree/master/src) located inside the ADPRES folder which you had been downloaded, and compile the source codes using g95:
+After you install g95 and download ADPRES, from the command prompt, go to the [src folder](https://github.com/imronuke/ADPRES/tree/master/src) located inside the ADPRES folder which you had been downloaded, and compile the source codes using g95:

 ```
 g95 -O4 -c mod_data.f90